The following opportunities are run either by the SRC or in partnership with student run societies.

 We match up students who have confidence in the fluency of their spoken English to help other students who have English as a second language.
 Your role is not to teach grammar or to correct coursework, rather by spending an hour or two per week in an informal setting you can help someone develop their confidence by chatting about a range of subjects.
 Some people meet their partner for many months, and develop friendships, but we have no set expectations and we would be happy to match you up again with someone else if you wish.

-If you wish to apply for a volunteer to help you with your spoken English: Complete the Conversational English – Students who want to improve their English form and email it to firstname.lastname@example.org.
+If you wish to apply for support with your spoken English from another student tutor: Complete the Conversational English – Students who want to improve their English form and email it to email@example.com.

 Student Partner run opportunities

 The SRC has ongoing partnerships with the following student run opportunities.

 GUSH is a long established student run initiative which provides volunteers at a regular soup kitchen for the homeless, located in the centre of Glasgow.
 Volunteers’ sign up for a 3 hour shift each month, but please be aware this is a very popular option and regular shifts can’t always be guaranteed.

 Nightline is a listening ear service that operates through term time.
 Volunteers are required to help run this service and training is provided to successful candidates.
 This service is not a counselling service, but serves as a first line of contact for a wide range of issues experienced by students.
 Applications are welcomed by students who have attended information sessions in the first semester.

 Students Volunteer Abroad and Students for Kids International Project are two student run organisations who recruit volunteers with an interest in working in partnership with communities in developing countries.
 These student run organisations usually recruit student volunteers by January and so if anyone interested in this option they should make contact with the societies directly, as they have their own recruitment procedures.
 Successful student are expected to give up time in the summer to complete their volunteering.